-The collection of water samples was completed as part of an annual contract with Caro Analytical Services.
 Samples were collected from sampling stations within the UEL on a regular basis and then forwarded to laboratories for various analyses.
 The collection, transportation, and analysis of the samples were performed in accordance with the Standard Methods for the Examination of Water and Wastewater 23rd Edition, 2017, published by the American Public Health Association, the American Water Works Association, and the Water Environment Federation.
-All analyses were conducted by laboratories or an equivalent certification program for the other tests performed, as approved by the Provincial Health Officer.
+All analyses were conducted by laboratories accredited by the Canadian Association of Environmental Analytical Laboratories or an equivalent certification program for the other tests performed, as approved by the Provincial Health Officer.

 All testing parameters except vinyl chloride were analyzed by the laboratories of Metro Vancouver.
-Analysis of vinyl chloride, a volatile organic compound, was tested by Caro Analytical Services in 2023.
+Analysis of vinyl chloride, a volatile organic compound, was tested by Kerr Wood Leidal in 2024.